Ashurst Lake Master Fishing Report & Tactical Guide

 Timing & Conditions

 Pro Tip: Northern Pike in this lake are strictly hunting the stocked Rainbow Trout and resident Green Sunfish.
-If you want to target a trophy pike, throw large, jointed swimbaits in rainbow trout or sunfish patterns right along the edge of the rocky points.
+If you want to target a trophy pike, throw your large swimbaits right along the edge of the rocky drop-offs immediately after a trout stocking truck has visited.
+The pike aggressively key in on the confused, newly introduced fish.

 Species / Category